Sigel, Wood County, Wisconsin

 Th Town of Sigel is located in Wood County, Wisconsin, United States.
-The population was 1,130 at the 2000 census.
+The population was 1,017 at the 2020 census.
 The unincorporated community of Eight Corners is located in the town.

 Geography

-According to the United States Census Bureau, the town has a total area of 35.5 square miles (92.0 km^{2}), of which, 35.5 square miles (92.0 km^{2}) of it is land and 0.03% is water.
+According to the United States Census Bureau, the town has a total area of 35.5 square miles (92.0 km^{2}), of which 35.5 square miles (92.0 km^{2}) is land and 0.03% is water.

 History

 In 1839 a crew working for the U.S. government surveyed the south border of the six mile square that would become the town of Sigel.
-In June 1851 another crew came back and surveyed the east and west sides.
+In June 1851 another crew surveyed the east side.
 That November another crew marked all the section corners, walking through the woods and wading the swamps, measuring with chain and compass.
 When done, the deputy surveyor filed this general description: